From Decor to Drinks: Everything You Need to Know to Host the Perfect Sports Party” – Expert Tips and Tricks for Sports-Themed Hosting

 - Have a backup plan for the game: If the game isn’t as exciting as you hoped, have a backup plan, such as a board game or a movie, to keep guests entertained.
 Use places like an outside table or dining room area to put games out on.
 I include coloring books and art items for friends to get creative.

-TIP: My friends are my family, and I always say, “Mi casa es tu casa!”
-I encourage and insist they make themselves at home by grabbing something from the fridge or grilling when they want.
+TIP: My friends are my family, and I always say, “Mi casa es su casa!”
+Whether it’s a sports game or a dinner party, I encourage and insist that they make themselves at home by grabbing something from the fridge or grilling when they want.
 It takes a lot of pressure off the hosts and makes them feel they are part of the family.